slnsys/obsidian-canvas2document/README.md

 ![Screencast](images/canv2doc.gif)

+> [!IMPORTANT]
+> This addon is currently being evaluated by the Obsidian team and is not yet available in the addon store.

 With Canvas2Document you can convert any canvas structure with all content, i.e. cards, notes, media (images, YouTube videos, PDF, websites) from the 2-dimensional representation into the linear structure of a document.
 The plugin helps you to pour all the elements of a novel or a complex startup plan into one document and not have to copy all the components individually.